My Organizing Supports

-- Body Doubling & Sorting: Stay focused and reduce decision fatigue
+- Body Doubling & Sorting: Work alongside me while we sort and organize together to maintain focus and reduce decision fatigue.

 1. Plan Ahead